 About This Interview

-Lee Grant was interviewed for three-and-a-half hours in New York, NY.
-Grant discussed her long and distinguished career in stage, television, and film.
-She described her breakthrough role in the stage and film versions of "Detective Story."
-She talked about her early television work in the anthology series The Play's The Thing and Danger.
-She talked about her role as a regular on the daytime serial Search For Tomorrow.
-Ms. Grant described in detail the Hollywood blacklist period which affected her and her husband of the time Arnold Manoff.
-She talked about her difficulty in getting any work in film and television, with the exception of a few scattered television appearances on anthology series.
-She talked about her eventual removal from the blacklist and her continued work in films and television.
-She talked about her Emmy-winning role on the prime time serial Peyton Place.
-She talked about her sitcom Fay, which followed her Oscar win for the film Shampoo.
-She talked about her television directorial debut, for the special The Shape of Things.
-She also discussed her many appearances in front of and behind the camera for television movies and documentaries in the 1980s and 1990s.
-The interview was conducted by Henry Colman on May 10, 2000.
+In her three-and-a-half hour Archive interview, Lee Grant discusses her long and distinguished career in stage, television and film.
+She describes her breakthrough role in the stage and film versions of "Detective Story."
+She talks about her early television work in the anthology series The Play's the Thing and Danger.
+She talks about her role as a regular on the daytime serial Search For Tomorrow.
+Grant describes in detail the Hollywood Blacklist period which affected her and her husband of the time, Arnold Manoff.
+She talks about her difficulty in getting any work in film and television, with the exception of a few scattered television appearances on anthology series.
+She discusses her eventual removal from the Blacklist and her continued work in films and television.
+She recalls her Emmy-winning role on the prime time serial Peyton Place.
+She talks about her sitcom Fay, which followed her Oscar win for the film Shampoo.
+She talks about her television directorial debut for the special The Shape of Things.
+She also discusses her many appearances in front of and behind the camera for television movies and documentaries in the 1980s and 1990s.
+Henry Colman conducted the interview in New York, NY on May 10, 2000.